-Arrest: The police may arrest you without warrant for an outrage of modesty offence.
-You may be required to surrender your personal belongings and can be detained up to 48 hours.
+Arrest: The police may arrest you without a warrant for outrage of modesty offence.
+You may be required to surrender your personal belongings and can be detained for up to 48 hours.
 The detention may be extended if the investigations necessitate a longer remand.

 Read More: The Importance of a Letter of Representation

 Bail: You may be released under bail after the initial investigation.
 If you are granted bail, it is possible for the court to order that your passport be held by the police to ensure that you do not leave the jurisdiction.

 If you are a foreigner who cannot leave the country because your passport is with the police, you may wish to speak to our lawyers or your embassy for advice on ways to resolve this as quickly as possible.